 #AMCSTOCK and #AMCSQUEEZE have been trending on Twitter for two years in a row now, signifying shareholders aren’t leaving.

-After price rejection at $6 levels, AMC finds itself trading above $7 per share having retested $8.32 in the past two week.
+After price rejection at $6 levels, AMC found itself trading above $7 per share having retested $8.32 earlier this year.

-AMC’s short interest is already over 22% according to Fintel, the same short interest it was before it began surging to its all-time high.
+AMC’s short interest is already over 25% according to Ortex data, higher than the short interest it was before it began surging to its all-time high.

-Retail investors have been waiting for AMC to trade above $100 per share since last year when it almost went up to those levels.
+Retail investors have been waiting for AMC to trade above $100 per share since 2021 when it nearly reached those levels.

-But with the extremely high short borrow fee rate, shareholders are preparing to see the stock’s price skyrocket again.
+And with the extremely high short borrow fee rate, shareholders are waiting to see the stock’s price skyrocket again.

-Short sellers betting against the movie theatre chain are no longer paying the 1% short borrow fee rate like earlier this year.
+Short sellers betting against the movie theatre chain are no longer paying the 1% short borrow fee rate like they were last year.

 Also Read: How to Buy AMC Stock (2023 Guide)

 Experts are claiming that a recession could extend market volatility until around fall of 2023.